 CAN I JUST WASH THE UV OUT?

 The short of it is there are no laundry detergents that will “wash out” UV-Dyes.
-You can, however, use the “kill” treatment, which I will describe below.
+You can, however, use the “kill” treatment, which I described above.
 You will also need to continue to use a laundry detergent that does not contain optical brighteners.

 Washing your camo only once, in a laundry detergent that has UV-Brighteners in will make your camo glow.
 Most grocery store detergent has UV-Brighteners in it.
 Deer see these brighteners as Blue.
 Once your camo is washed with it you’re UV HOT.
 Deer will see you as a Glowing Blue figure.